How Many People Die From Drugs Each Year?

 Specific Drug Overdose Deaths: 2015

-- Synthetic opioids such as fentanyl and tramadol were responsible for 18% of overdose deaths in 2015, with 9,580 deaths, a significant increase from 2010.4,6
+- Synthetic opioids such as fentanyl and tramadol were responsible for 18% of overdose deaths in 2015.
+This added up to 9,580 deaths, a significant increase from 2010.
+4,6

 - Cocaine-related overdose deaths increased from 4,283 deaths (11%) in 2010 to 6,784 deaths (13%) in 2015.4,6

 - Overdose deaths involving stimulants, such as methamphetamine, increased from 5% in 2010 to 11% in 2015.
 4

 - Benzodiazepine-related overdose deaths increased to 8,791 in 2015, a rise from 6,497 in 2010.6

 - A 2009 study found that 18% of drivers killed in a crash tested positive for at least one drug.

 - A 2010 nationwide study of deadly crashes found an estimated 47% of drivers who tested positive for drugs used a prescription drug.
 This is compared to 37% who used marijuana and about 10% who used cocaine.